 Most customers are happy enough so long as a business or service delivers on what it promises.
 Many customer complaints occur after customer fails to resolve an issue they have had with a product or service on their own, which is why it’s completely understandable that many of them are often already overcome by frustration by the time they reach a customer service representative.

 While fixing the problem will probably defuse the situation, delivering truly amazing customer service involves more than just doing what’s expected.Going the extra mile means better understanding of what makes for a successful conflict resolution for customer complaints.
-In this article, we’ll cast light on some of the best practices that you can employ in your own organization.
+In this article, we’ll cast light on some of the best practices that you can employ in your own organisation.

 One of the most important skills that a customer service representative can have is to maintain their objectivity.
 It’s important to stay calm, even in the face of a client’s anger.
 Many people will say things they don’t mean, especially when they’re blinded by their annoyance over a particular problem!
 The representative’s job is to identify the main issue of frustration so that a speedy solution can be found.
 They have to remember that when customers are rude, it’s most likely not anything personal.